| Title: | Text Analysis for All |

 The function organizes the input data by Chi-squared values and selects the top terms for each sign.
 The plot uses different colors for positive and negative terms, with hover tooltips providing detailed information.

-) displaying the top terms for each cluster.
+An interactive horizontal bar plot (using plotly) displaying the top terms for each cluster.
 The plot includes:

 Bars representing the Chi-squared values of terms.